Water Sports Around Phuket

 Fishing

-Daytrips - You can rent a fishing boat from as little as 6000 baht for up to 6 people.
+Daytrips - If you have a group you can rent a fishing boat from as little as 10,000 baht for up to 4 people or 14,000-baht for up to 8 people.
+If there are only one or two of you then you can book a 'join on' from 3,500-baht per person.
 The fishing boats set off from Chalong Pier and usually head off to the waters around the Racha islands.
 Here you will trawl the waters pulling in mostly tuna but occasionally you catch a big game fish.

 Long Range - If you are serious about catching some big game fish you need to consider a long-range trip on a liveaboard.
 These will head out into open sea perhaps going as far as the Similan islands.